gianni-rosato/svt-av1-psy/README.md

 The Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) is an AV1-compliant encoder/decoder library core.
 The SVT-AV1 encoder development is a work-in-progress targeting performance levels applicable to both VOD and Live encoding / transcoding video applications.
 The SVT-AV1 decoder implementation is targeting future codec research activities.

+The canonical url for this project is at <https://gitlab.com/AOMediaCodec/SVT-AV1>

 ## License

 Up to v0.8.7, SVT-AV1 is licensed under the BSD-2-clause license and the Alliance for Open Media Patent License 1.0.
 See [LICENSE](LICENSE-BSD2.md) and [PATENTS](PATENTS.md) for details.